pknell/cloud-formation-daily-test/blog.md

 ## Terraform Walk-Through
 The Terraform template file is called [start-stop-environment.tf](https://github.com/pknell/cloud-formation-daily-test/blob/master/start-stop-environment.tf).
-This file starts with a provider:
+This file starts with a provider and a couple data sources:
 ```
 provider "aws" {
   region = "us-west-2"
 }

+data "aws_caller_identity" "current" {}

+data "aws_region" "current" {}
 ```
 This provider configuration provides the region, which is required when using Terraform with AWS.
-If omitted, Terraform will prompt you to enter the region.
+If the provider was omitted, Terraform will prompt you to enter the region.
+The aws_caller_identity and aws_region data sources are used later in the template when we need to reference the current region and account ID.

 After the provider, the template declares a variable called ssh_key_name.
 This is needed because it's a required parameter to the CF template (for Docker) that we're running.
 Terraform prompts the user for this value if it's not